 Folic acid, or folate, is a type of B vitamin.
 It helps to:

 - repair DNA

 - produce red blood cells (RBCs)

 If you don’t have enough folic acid in your diet, you may end up with a folic acid deficiency.
 Certain foods, like citrus juices and dark green vegetables, are particularly good sources of folate.
 Not eating enough folic acid can lead to a deficiency in just a few weeks.
-Deficiency may also occur if you have a disease that prevents your body from absorbing or converting folate to its usable form.
+Deficiency may also occur if you have a disease or genetic mutation that prevents your body from absorbing or converting folate to its usable form.

 Folic acid deficiency can cause anemia.
 Anemia is a condition where you have too few RBCs.
 Anemia can deprive your tissues of oxygen it needs, because red blood cells carry the oxygen.
 This may affect their function.

 Folic acid is particularly important in women of childbearing age.
 A deficiency during pregnancy can lead to birth defects.
 Most people get enough folic acid from food.
 Many foods now have additional folic acid added to prevent deficiency.
 Nevertheless, supplements are recommended for women who may become pregnant.

 The symptoms of folate deficiency are often subtle.
 They include:

 - mouth sores